 What are Conventional Loans?

-To make it simple, conventional Florida mortgage lenders provide mortgage laons that are or are not backed by government agencies, such as the Federal Housing Administration (FHA) and VA.
+To make it simple, conventional Florida mortgage lenders provide mortgage loans that are or are not backed by government agencies, such as the Federal Housing Administration (FHA) and VA.
 However, they comply with strict eligibility guidelines set by Fannie Mae and Freddie Mac.

 Am I Qualified for a Conventional Loan?